codecarrotlabs/blog.codecarrot.net/_posts/design/web/2017-09-02-psd-to-html-is-dead.md

 image: //blog.codecarrot.net/images/psd-to-html-is-dead.png
 ---

 PSD to HTML tutorials are all over the web.
-In fact, many people have asked me why there’s not a PSD to HTML tutorial on Treehouse.
-In addition to the tutorials, there are lots of companies that will accept a PSD and convert it to a webpage for roughly $100 USD.
+In fact, many people have asked me is it worth converting PSD to HTML.
+There are lots of companies that will accept a PSD and convert it to a webpage for roughly $100 USD.

 ![Google Search on PSD to HTML](//blog.codecarrot.net/images/google-search-on-psd2html.png)